Analog stick

 An analog stick (analogue stick in British English), also known as a control stick, thumbstick or joystick, is an input method designed for video games that translates thumb movement into directional control.
 It consists of a protruding stick mounted on a pivot, with movement registered through continuous electrical signals rather than discrete switches, allowing for greater nuance than traditional digital inputs.

-Unlike D-pads, which rely on fixed electrical contacts, analog sticks use potentiometers to measure their position across a full range of motion.
+Unlike D-pads, which rely on fixed electrical contacts, analog sticks typically use potentiometers to measure their position across a full range of motion.
 Many models allow the stick to be pressed down like a button, allowing users to execute commands without removing their thumb from the stick.
 Since its introduction, the analog stick has largely replaced the D-pad as the primary directional input in modern game controllers.

 Usage in video games

 The initial prevalence of analog sticks was as peripherals for flight simulator games, to better reflect the subtleties of control required for such titles.
 It was during the fifth console generation that Nintendo announced it would integrate a small stick into its Nintendo 64 controller, a step which would pave the way for subsequent leading console manufacturers to follow suit.

 An analog stick is often used to move some game object, usually the playable character.
 It may also be used to rotate the camera, usually around the character.
 The analog stick can serve a great variety of other functions, depending on the game.
 Today many analog sticks can also be pushed in like conventional face buttons of a controller, to allow for more functions.
 With the prevalence of analog sticks, the aforementioned limitations of the D-pad ceased to be an issue.